-The Client considers that the proposed planning controls will not achieve the intended purpose and will unreasonably undermine urban renewal along the corridor.
+We consider that the proposed planning controls will not achieve the intended purpose in protecting employment and will unreasonably undermine urban renewal along the corridor.

 Critical assessment of the AEC report

 The Banksia Priority Precinct Economic & Feasibility Analysis (the Report), supporting the Draft Plan, was prepared by AEC Group.